jazzbom/AfricaFoodPricesMonitor/README.md

 and from markets where the prices are low to where prices are high, thus reducing food shortages.
-The data to be visualized on an interactive map. t will act as decision support system for an agriculture commodity trader so they can maximize profits by selling or buying goods which would give the highest possible returns.
+The data to be visualized on an interactive map.
+It will act as decision support system for an agriculture commodity trader so they can maximize profits by selling or buying goods which would give the highest possible returns.
 The software upon a user’s preferred choice of country will generate possible trade setups.
 The web application will be able to display prices of food visually on an interactive map of